julianocosta89/opentelemetry-demo/src/frontend/README.md

 The frontend is a [Next.js](https://nextjs.org/) application that is composed by two layers.

 1. Client side application.
-Which renders the components for the OTEL webstore.
+Which renders the components for the webstore.
 2. API layer.
 Connects the client to the backend services by exposing REST endpoints.

 ## Build Locally